7 Healthy Food Swaps that Boost Baby and Toddler Nutrition

 Baby and toddler tummies are small.
 In terms of volume, they don’t hold much.

-As a result, it’s important to make sure that the foods we give them during these early years are healthy options that pack a lot of nutrition into a small amount of food.
+As a result, it’s important to ensure that the foods we give them during these early years are healthy options that pack a lot of nutrition into a small amount of food.

 By prioritizing nutrient-dense foods (or foods that offer many vitamins and minerals per calorie), we can help meet a little one’s nutrient needs and fuel the development of those growing brains, bodies and immune systems.